-This course specializes in face, body casting, and masks.
-Students develop individual portfolios, as well as research the fields of camouflage, paramedical make-up, and diversified Ethnic make-up.
+This course specializes in face and body casting, masks, sculpting small and large appliances and the complete prosthetic process.
+Students develop individual portfolios as well as research the new fields of camouflage, paramedical make-up, and diversified ethnic make-up.